To: All the saints at Yio Chu Kang Chapel

 2. God’s Design of Marriage and Family

 - God’s decision to create a female counterpart (Eve) to the male (Adam) was not an afterthought.
 As female, Eve fulfilled three essential criteria: (1) she was God’s choice to complement Adam; (2) she was a suitable help to him; and (3) she was a necessary partner to him for the propagation of the human race.
-Here we see in the divine order a differentiation in the roles of both genders.
+Here we see in the divine order a differentiation in the roles of both sexes.

 - The institution of marriage and family was consequently designed and established for the benefit of humankind.
 In the creation account, God brought the woman (Eve) to the man (Adam) and He blessed their union (Gen 1:26‐28 and 2:21‐25).
 God made one man for one woman and united them in marriage.